cideM/blog/content/blog/unliftio/index.md

   withRunInIO $ \runInIO -> foo (runInIO . func)
 ```

-Both versions of `foo2` work. `unliftIO` temporarily translates back from `m a` to `IO a` so that we can utilize our `ReaderT` but inside a function expecting plain `IO ()`.
-In that sense the name "unlift" is quite fitting since it's the opposite of lifting.
+Both versions of `foo2` work. `unliftIO` translates from `m a` to `IO a` so that we can utilize our `ReaderT`, but inside a function expecting plain `IO`.
+In that sense the name "unlift" is quite fitting since it's the opposite of lifting: it allows us to preserve the monadic context (for example the environment from a reader) but run it in `IO`.

-What made me scratch my head a little was where `runInIO` and `u` came from, and so that's what this post is exploring.
+What made me scratch my head a little was where `runInIO` and `u` came from, and how they work.
+Exploring those two questions is therefore the topic of this post.

 The `MonadUnliftIO` typeclass has two methods: `askUnliftIO` and `withRunInIO`, either of which suffices for a minimal implementation.
 We'll go over both, so let's start with `askUnliftIO`.

-## `askUnliftIO :: m (UnliftIO m)`
+## askUnliftIO

-This is the first of the two typeclass methods we'll look at.
-It returns a newtype wrapper (shown below), which, according to the documentation, exists because
+This method has the function signature `m (UnliftIO m)` and returns a newtype wrapper (shown below), which, according to the documentation, exists because

 > We need to new datatype (instead of simply using a forall) due to lack of support in GHC for impredicative types.